Stocks give up gains, end lower following inflation report

-NEW YORK (AP) — Stock indexes edged lower on Wall Street in afternoon trading Tuesday, shedding early gains as investors weighed new data showing some signs of inflation slowed slightly in March, though it overall remained at its highest level in 40 years.
+NEW YORK (AP) — Stocks ended slightly lower on Wall Street Tuesday after investors weighed new data showing some signs that inflation slowed slightly in March, though overall it remained at its highest level in 40 years.

+The S&P 500 fell 0.3% after having been up 1.3% earlier in the day.
+The pullback extends the benchmark index's losing streak to a third day, reflecting investors' worries about the potential economic collateral damage as the Federal Reserve tackles high inflation more aggressively.

+The Dow Jones Industrial Average and the Nasdaq composite each fell 0.3% after shedding early gains.

 Another faint silver lining was that inflation wasn't as bad as economists expected, when ignoring the costs of food and fuel.
-While it’s laughable to ask households to forget soaring prices at the gasoline pump and the grocery store, the Federal Reserve pays more attention to what’s called “core inflation” while setting policy because it’s less volatile.
+Known as “core inflation,” this is the reading that the Federal Reserve pays more attention to when setting policy because it’s less volatile.
 And core inflation on a month-over-month basis moderated to its slowest level since September.

 “Hopefully this is as bad as it gets,” said Brian Jacobsen, senior investment strategist at Allspring Global Investments.